squidfunk/mkdocs-material/docs/bug-report/index.md

 the bug in action.

 Next, please list the specific steps we should follow when running your reproduction to observe the bug.
-Keep the steps short and concise and make sure to not leave anything out.
-Use simple language as you would explain it to a five year old and focus on continuity.
+Keep the steps short and concise, and make sure not to leave anything out.
+Use simple language as you would explain it to a five-year-old and focus on continuity.

 > __Why we need this__: we must know how to navigate your reproduction in order
 > to observe the bug, as some bugs only occur at certain viewports or in